urs-truly-siva/Infosys_Text_Summarizer/README.md

 These preprocessing steps help in understanding and processing the text more effectively.
 The detailed preprocessing steps are demonstrated in the `preprocessing.ipynb` file.

+### Summarization Techniques

+Implemented both extractive and abstractive summarization techniques:
+- **Extractive Summarization**: Selects key sentences from the original text.
+- **Abstractive Summarization**: Generates new sentences that convey the same meaning as the original text.

+### Extractive Summarization:

+# Updating the REPORt......